Frequently Asked Questions

 -

 Yes.
-Typically, groups may arrange to stay one to three days before or after the Gathering (July 19–23, 2025) in their assigned hotel rooms.
+Typically groups may arrange to stay three days before or after the Gathering (July 3–7, 2028) in their assigned hotel rooms.

 -

-While LCMS Youth Ministry understands the importance of family and values family experiences centered around God’s Word and Sacraments, the LCMS Youth Gathering is specifically intended for youth aged 14–19 years old.
-Teenagers are at an important stage of life developmentally, socially and spiritually where values and beliefs are personally sought out and formed.
+While LCMS Youth Ministry understands the importance of family and values family experiences centered around God’s Word and Sacraments, the LCMS Youth Gathering is specifically intended for youth ages 14–19 years old.
+Teenagers are at an important stage of life developmentally, socially, and spiritually where values and beliefs are personally sought out and formed.
 Subject matter taught and discussed at the Gathering is intentionally and carefully created and presented for a teenage audience.
-Additionally, it is also important for us to keep facilities where Gathering programming occurs is secure by only allowing in properly registered participants, volunteers, and planners.
-Wristbands and other credentials will be checked regularly.
-We thank you for respecting these guidelines and for prayerfully supporting your youth before, during, and after the Gathering.
+We thank you for respecting this guideline and for prayerfully supporting your youth before, during, and after the Gathering.

-LCMS Youth Ministry has provided a recommended Youth-to-Adult ratio to provide an appropriate number of spots for all youth who wish to attend.
+LCMS Youth Ministry has provides a recommended Youth-to-Adult Ratio to provide an appropriate number of spots for all youth who wish to attend.
 The ratio allows for a nurturing environment that respects the youth’s desire for individualism and autonomy.
 (See above for information on the Youth-to-Adult ratio.)

 -